-Each year the Careers and Employment Service holds an annual Law Careers Fair, attended by many leading law firms who specifically target the University’s graduates.
-Find out more.
+Each year the Career Zone organises an annual Law Careers Fair, attended by many leading law firms who specifically target the University’s graduates.

 Building brilliant careers